Left-wing Separatist Bildu Eyes Historic Win In Basque Vote - UrduPoint

 With a large following among young people thanks to its strong stance on social issues, Bildu has climbed steadily in the polls and now looks set to win the most votes.

-"We are facing an opportunity for a change that leaves behind outdated policies and ways of doing politics, and that reverses the sense of inertia," Bildu's candidate for regional leader, Pello Otxandiano, told reporters after voting in his home town of Otxandio.
+"We are facing an opportunity for a change that leaves behind outdated policies and ways of doing politics, and reverses the sense of inertia," Bildu's candidate for regional leader, Pello Otxandiano, told reporters after voting in his hometown of Otxandio.

+"We're making a massive appeal for people to get out and vote for change today."

 If polls are correct, Bildu looks set for a historic win, inching ahead of separatist Basque Nationalist Party (PNV), a centrist faction that has ruled the region for decades.